 Fuel cell applications require more direct transportation by truck to stationary stacks and fueling stations.
 One challenge is the extremely low density of hydrogen (≈0.09 g/L at 1 atm and 0°C).
 For perspective, one liquid gasoline truck can hold the same amount of energy as 19 trucks of gaseous hydrogen.
 Fortunately, hydrogen can be stored in its liquid form in cryogenic tankers, with one tanker capable of holding enough hydrogen to match the energy in one gasoline truck.
 But hydrogen liquefaction is energy intensive, so a challenge is finding new lower energy, cost effective ways to compress hydrogen.

 Hydrogen doesn’t always go directly into end-use applications – but in PEM FCEV applications, hydrogen is dispensed directly at refueling stations.
 The primary challenges at this stage are still to increase efficiency and to decrease cost.
 FCEVs face fierce competition from electric vehicles, and while they have faster fueling times and greater driving range capabilities, they need further optimization so that demand will increase and more refueling stations can be established.

-Alicat Scientific supports the hydrogen fuel cell industry by selling mass flow instruments to several customers for fuel cell stack development applications.
+Alicat provides mass flow process solutions for fuel cell stack development and other hydrogen fuel cell applications necessary to build out the hydrogen infrastructure.
 Accurate and precise measurement and control of fluids are critical for many processes, from leak checking hydrogen in fuel cells to flowing DI water for electrolysis.